adityaxxz/Web3-Roadmap/README.md

 <img src= "https://github.com/adityaxxz/Web3-Roadmap/assets/104155306/a0e9338e-ee92-4398-ade6-88b4c1b5af80" width="500" alt="discliamer">
 <br/>

-### I don't(or anybody) own any of the resources provided here all are *free*, it is created by the top alphas in the Web3 space.
+### I don't own any of the resources provided here, all are *free*, it is created by the top alphas in the Web3 space.